WOLFRAM LANGUAGE TUTORIAL

 Now not even the name

 Removing all symbols you have introduced.

-If you do not set up any additional contexts, then all the symbols that you introduce in a Mathematica session will be placed in the context.
+If you do not set up any additional contexts, then all the symbols that you introduce in a Wolfram Language session will be placed in the context.
 You can remove these symbols completely using Remove["Global`*"].
-Built-in Mathematica objects are in the context, and are thus unaffected by this.
+Built‐in Wolfram Language objects are in the context, and are thus unaffected by this.